statamic/docs/content/collections/docs/new-antlers-parser.md

 ```

 ### Arrays
-An Array is a collection of elements (values and/or variables).
+An array is a collection of elements (values and/or variables).
 Elements inside the array may be iterated or looped through using the `{{ value }}` variable.
 You may also "reach in" and pluck out specific elements by their index.

 #### Looping